-NEMO invites to a one day conference, organised within the framework of the European Cultural Heritage Summit, dedicated to digital technologies and cultural heritage, exploring the following topics linked to the Digital.
-Please note that registration is required!
+NEMO invited to a one day conference, organised within the framework of the European Cultural Heritage Summit – Sharing Heritage/ Sharing Values, which took place from 18-24 June 2018 in Berlin Germany.
+The conference was dedicated to digital technologies and cultural heritage, exploring the topics below linked to the Digital.

 - Accessing cultural heritage through digital infrastructures